strimzi/strimzi.github.io/_posts/2024-08-07-taming-apache-kafka-4.0.md

 If you don't migrate your Kafka cluster to KRaft before upgrading to Strimzi `0.4z`, Strimzi will not delete or damage the Kafka cluster.
 But it will not be able to operate such a cluster.
-So you will have to either delete the cluster and create a new one based on KRaft.
-Or downgrade Strimzi and migrate the cluster to KRaft.
+So, you will need to either delete the cluster and create a new one based on KRaft, or downgrade Strimzi and then migrate the cluster to KRaft.

 The following table provides an overview of the different versions and their support for ZooKeeper and KRaft: